pingcap/docs-tidb-operator/en/backup-restore-overview.md

     select VARIABLE_NAME, VARIABLE_VALUE from mysql.tidb where VARIABLE_NAME like "tikv_gc_life_time";
     ```

-    In the output of the command above, if the value of `tikv_gc_life_time` is still larger than expected (10m by default), you need to [set `tikv_gc_life_time` back](https://docs.pingcap.com/tidb/stable/dumpling-overview#tidb-gc-settings-when-exporting-a-large-volume-of-data) to the previous value manually:
+    In the output of the command above, if the value of `tikv_gc_life_time` is still larger than expected (usually 10m), you need to [set `tikv_gc_life_time` back](https://docs.pingcap.com/tidb/stable/dumpling-overview#tidb-gc-settings-when-exporting-a-large-volume-of-data) to the previous value manually:

-* `.spec.cleanPolicy`: The clean policy of the backup data when the backup CR is deleted.
+* `.spec.cleanPolicy`: The cleaning policy for the backup data when the backup CR is deleted.

     Three clean policies are supported: